Shawnl93/lunch_and_learn/README.md

 ## Learning Goals

--> Expose an API that aggregates data from multiple external APIs -> Expose an API that requires an authentication token -> Expose an API for CRUD functionality
+-> Expose an API that aggregates data from multiple external APIs</br>
+-> Expose an API that requires an authentication token</br>
+-> Expose an API for CRUD functionality</br>
--> Determine completion criteria based on the needs of other developers -> Test both API consumption and exposure, making use of at least one mocking tool (VCR, Webmock, etc).
+-> Determine completion criteria based on the needs of other developers</br>
+-> Test both API consumption and exposure, making use of at least one mocking tool (VCR, Webmock, etc).</br>

 ## Built With
 - Rails 5.2.8